 If you forget everything else, this is the #1 most important flat roof maintenance tip: get regular inspections.
 And you don’t have to necessarily call a commercial roofing company every time you’d like your roof inspected.
 Your roof often gives plenty of clues that something isn’t right, but the average building owner doesn’t have the expertise to notice them.
 Here’s how to conduct a roof inspection yourself.
 You should also inspect after any major weather event to check for damage.

-It may seem like an added expense, but these inspections can pay for themselves in no time.
-A problem could cost a few hundred dollars to fix in its early stages or it could cost thousands and thousands of dollars if it gets out of hand.
+It may seem like an added expense, but these inspections will pay for themselves in no time.
+A problem could cost a few hundred dollars to fix in its early stages, or it could cost thousands and thousands of dollars if it gets out of hand.

 6. Prioritize Your Drainage